cybersekyu/Project-Threat-Detection-and-Response/README.md

 # Project-Threat-Detection-and-Response
-This is a mini AI-powered SOC project for me to learn how stand up a SIEM solution with AI enriching alerts
+This is a mini AI-powered SOC project for me to learn how build a SOC solution using open source tools with AI enriching alerts